2016 •Nintendo Entertainment System

 Budget shortlist candidate is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A) and NES (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually Sega Gopher, followed by Dingoo A320, because that is where the shape of the market around it comes into focus.
-A useful verdict should leave the reader more curious, but also more precise.
+The point is not to stop the reader from exploring.
+It is to make every next click smarter.

 Games shown here match systems this handheld can run at a B grade or better.